 Talk with an insurance expert to see which policies are right for your business.

 How Much Does Bobtail Liability Insurance Cost?

 When you work in commercial trucking, your truck is the key asset in your business.
 An accident or damage can set you back financially.
 Insurance is the key to protecting you and your business.
-Bobtail liability is an endorsement that is added on to a general commercial trucking policy, and because it’s an add-on, it’s an affordable policy.
-The average going rate for bobtail liability is between $35-$60 per month for one million dollars of coverage.
+Bobtail liability is an endorsement that’s added to a general commercial trucking policy.
+The average going rate for bobtail liability is between $30-$50 per month for one million dollars of coverage.
 Monthly premiums increase if you need more than one million in coverage.

 Where To Find Bobtail Liability Insurance

-Most major insurance agencies offer commercial truck insurance, but according to the Consumer Advocate, the highest rated commercial trucking agencies (based on coverage options, policy strength, pricing, financial rating, and customer experience) are as follows: Progressive, Esurance, and CoverWallet.
+Most major insurance agencies offer commercial truck insurance, but according to the Consumer Advocate, the highest-rated commercial trucking agencies (based on coverage options, policy strength, pricing, financial rating, and customer experience) are Progressive, Esurance, and CoverWallet.